Stephen French: Civil War service & captivity-escape-recapture at Andersonville Prison Camp

 Stephen passed his boyhood at home until the second year of the Civil War when he enlisted in the 111th Illinois Volunteer Infantry.
 He served in the army until the close of the war, spending the last nine months of the time as a prisoner in Andersonville.
 In company with three other soldiers, he attempted an escape but was captured and returned.
 He wrote his narrative in 1887 under the title "Recollections of Five Days in the Forest of Georgia 1864.
 Escape from Andersonville Prison.
 Recapture and Final Release" and his account was published serially in The National Tribune of Washington, D.C., in 1926 under the title "Experiences of a Prisoner in Dixieland."
+His Civil War experiences from 1862 to 1865 are the subject of a forthcoming book – A Prisoner in Dixieland: The Civil War Memoir of Stephen French – by Potomac Books (University of Nebraska Press).

 Post-war, marriage & family

 Following the end of the Civil War, Stephen French took up residence in Greenville, Illinois.
 There, he was an active member of the Odd Fellows, Good Templars and of a debating club composed of the youngest business and professional men.
 Upon leaving Greenville in the 1870s, he began teaching, for several years serving the principal of the Converse School in Springfield, Illinois.
 Later, he took up the practice of law.
 He returned to Greenville to marry Margaret Alice Phillips (1846-1929) on 4 December 1873, a graduate of Almira College (now Greenville University) and a granddaughter of Zachariah Connell, founder of Connellsville, Pennsylvania.
 Margaret was the daughter of John Wesley Phillips (and granddaughter of War of 1812 Capt.
 John Phillips), and Margaret Rice Connell (1808-1895) (a daughter of Margaret Wallace and Zachariah Connell (1741-1815), Revolutionary War soldier and founder of Connellsville, Pennsylvania).

 Stephen and Margaret had three daughters: